 A student may be eligible for a medical/compassionate withdrawal if the withdrawal is due to extenuating circumstances such as a previous serious physical or mental illness (medical withdrawal) or the death or serious illness of a family member (compassionate withdrawal).
 To request a medical or compassionate withdrawal, students must submit a Request for a Documented Medical/Compassionate Withdrawal.
-Contact the academic advisor for instructions on the Medical/Compassionate Withdrawal process.
+Please contact your academic advisor for the process to submit a medical/compassionate withdrawal process.